-The Honourable Senator Thanh Hai Ngo was appointed to the Upper Chamber on September 6, 2012, by the Right Honourable Governor General David Johnston on the advice of the Right Honourable Prime Minister Stephen Harper.
-Senator Ngo is a member of the Conservative Party caucus and is the first person of Vietnamese origin to sit in the Senate of Canada.
+The Honourable Senator Thanh Hai Ngo was appointed to the Senate in 2012 on the advice of the Right Honourable Prime Minister Stephen Harper.

-Senator Thanh Hai Ngo was born January 3, 1947, in Vietnam.
+Senator Thanh Hai Ngo fluently speaks French, English and Vietnamese.
 He now lives in Ottawa, Ontario.